 Disconnect other external input devices

-It may not be the mouse that's causing your issue, if you have other input devices such as another external mouse, graphics tablet, keypad, etc. Try disconnecting these devices to make sure they're not the cause of your issue.
+If you have other input devices, such as another external mouse, graphics tablet, or keypad, connected to your computer, it may cause interference.
+Try disconnecting these devices to make sure they are not causing the problem.

 Update drivers and uninstall older drivers

-Because the drivers control how the mouse interfaces with the operating system if the drivers contain issues any number of problems can occur including the cursor moving improperly.
+Because drivers control how the mouse interfaces with the operating system, if the drivers are bad, the mouse is not going to work properly.
 Make sure you have the latest drivers from your mouse manufacturer.